 Expressing gratitude is a core part of Burnalong’s culture of wellness.
 Every Friday, the Burnalong team goes around and says ‘thank you’ to one other member of the team for something they did that week.
 It’s a key way to remind everyone to stay grateful and positive, and lets everyone else on the team know that they are recognized and appreciated.

 Is it Thursday yet?

 Every month, Burnalong employees get together for a fun activity on a virtual happy hour to stay connected and have fun.
 We’ve played online trivia games, participated in a virtual gift exchange, and get together for coffee chats in small groups during the month to get to know each other better outside of work.

 Next Steps: What can you do?

-Leading employers, insurers, municipalities, universities, and hospital systems partner with BurnAlong to help create a meaningful culture of wellness in the workplace.
-Schedule an enterprise demo to learn how you can bring BurnAlong's corporate wellness solution into your organization today.
+Leading employers, insurers, municipalities, universities, and hospital systems partner with Burnalong to help create a meaningful culture of wellness within their organizations.
+Schedule an enterprise demo to learn how you can bring Burnalong’s corporate wellness solution into your organization today.